 To be honest, my roasts rarely turn out in the slow cooker.
-My small cooker isn’t big enough for a double batch of stew, and it’s heavy and I don’t like washing it.
+My small cooker isn’t big enough for a double batch of stew, it’s heavy, and I don’t like washing it.

-Last summer my family and I were at my parents cabin for a week.
-One night I was nursing the baby to sleep and got a text from my husband (who was in the next room-I know, first world communication problems) asking if I wanted an Insta-Pot.
+A few summers ago during a weeklong stay at my parents’ cabin, I was nursing our then baby to sleep and got a text from my husband (who was in the next room — I know, first world communication problems) asking if I wanted an Insta-Pot.
 I said yes though I didn’t feel like spending the money.
-Then the clouds parted, heavens lit up and angels began to sing as a) my baby went to sleep, and b) he told me it was Amazon Prime Day and the one he was looking at was like $69.
+Then the clouds parted, heavens lit up and angels began to sing as; A) my baby went to sleep, and B) he told me it was Amazon Prime Day and the one he was looking at was like $69.

 When we returned home a few days later this cool gadget was sitting on my front step.

 I don’t like to read instruction manuals or follow directions though I was intimidated enough for some reason that I actually read the recipes and manual.
 I mean, the things got a lot of buttons and the idea of spewing hot steam made me nervous so I wasn’t sure what I was in for.

 Recipes I tried with my new Insta Pot

 I made potatoes.
 They are cheap and I figured I couldn’t mess them up too much.
 25 minutes later I served PERFECT potatoes slathered in KerryGold and sea salt.

 Then I tried hard boiled eggs.
 AMAZING.
 In 15 minutes, done.
 Now Annie says to me 20 minutes before bedtime how much she would like egg salad for her lunch the next day.
 Here’s me, “Yes, darling, let me pop a dozen into the Insta Pot while I give you a foot massage with essential oils and before we’re even done I have perfect eggs for your salad tomorrow.”